Nat3Dogg/Dominoes/README.md

 These are the awesome people working on the project

-Click on any name to go to everyones timelong
+Click on any name to go to their timelong

 # Project Manager
   - [Andrew](https://docs.google.com/spreadsheets/d/1clbyiFC8SHUnTPa70l7aNRvZeR46eT6bNyr3HkXSHTM/edit#gid=868958763)